adamcreed/Blue-Mirror/README.md

  * Upon entering the user profile, there is an option to update your mood, in which you can choose from our five premade selections or customize your own.

  ###  * Customizing moods
  * Choosing to customize your moods will allow you to edit any of our premade mood selections or add more of your very own.
-You can also sort your moods by dragging and dropping the order in which you want to place your moods.
+You can also sort your moods by dragging and dropping the order in which you want to place your moods using Jquery-UI.
 Note that editing and deleting moods will reflect on your mood chart.

   ###  * Mood chart
   * After updating your moods, they become reflected on the mood chart which displays a collection of the moods submitted.
 These can be filtered by the past week, month, and six months.
 This was integrated using Chart.js